 10. Sales Volume by Location, Channel, or Territory

-When it comes to boosting performance, the most insightful metrics are often those that can be broken down into granular views, such as the number of new client acquisitions per rep, per location, sales territory, or channel.
+When it comes to boosting performance, the most insightful metrics can often be broken down into granular views, such as the number of new client acquisitions per rep, per location, sales territory, or channel.
 The insights gained from this granular data are often actionable, enabling enterprises to pinpoint new opportunities or identify the most profitable sales channels.
 By then focusing more marketing and sales power on these lucrative channels or customizing your messaging to the pain points specific to a location, you can intentionally and directly influence your sales figures moving into the next cycle.

 11. Employee Satisfaction